-How are teaching and learning impacted when non-tenure-track faculty do not have access to office space, instructional materials, and support?
+How are teaching and learning impacted when non-tenure-track faculty do not have access to office space, instructional materials, and support from the department?

 Specifically, how might students be negatively affected when these resources and support are not provided to faculty?